miroiu/nodify/README.md

 ## Contributing

-Pull requests are welcome.
+Helping with documentation, bug reports, features and pull requests are very welcome.

 For major changes, please open an issue first to discuss what you would like to change.